It is a medicine used to treat an underactive thyroid gland (hypothyroidism).

-You will need to have regular blood tests during pregnancy to ensure you are taking the correct dose of levothyroxine for you and your baby.
+You will need to have regular blood tests during pregnancy to ensure you take the correct dose of levothyroxine for you and your baby.
 Most women need to take a higher amount of levothyroxine than usual while pregnant.

 It is usually safe to breastfeed while you are taking levothyroxine.
 Thyroid hormones pass into breast milk at deficient levels that are too small to affect the baby.